silnrsi/font-arab-tools/documentation/source/ligatures.md

 * [https://www.unicode.org/L2/L2000/00023.txt](https://www.unicode.org/L2/L2000/00023.txt) for the reasons why ligature encouragement was added to the function of ZWJ
 * [https://www.unicode.org/L2/L2002/02363-nelson-zwj-zwnj.pdf](https://www.unicode.org/L2/L2002/02363-nelson-zwj-zwnj.pdf) for reasons the exception for Arabic script was added in TUS 14.0

+## SIL Implementation

+As required by Unicode, ZWJ can be used to prevent formation of Arabic script ligatures such as those for lam-alef and allah sequences.

+For Arabic script, SIL fonts do not implement any descretionary ligatures but do make extensive use of the `liga` (Standard Ligatures) and `rlig` (Required Ligatures) OpenType features, both of which should be enabled for proper functioning of the font.

 ----

 <a name="1">1</a> The Unicode Consortium.
 The Unicode Standard, Version 14.0.0, (Mountain View, CA: The Unicode Consortium, 2021.
 ISBN 978-1-936213-29-0), [pg 906](https://www.unicode.org/versions/Unicode14.0.0/ch23.pdf#page=9).